Pyro (Marvel Comics): St. John Allerdyce

-Despite his heroic death, Pyro is resurrected by means of the Transmode Virus to serve as part of Selene's army of deceased mutants.
+During the "Necrosha" storyline, Pyro is resurrected by means of the Transmode Virus to serve as part of Selene's army of deceased mutants.
 Under the control of Selene and Eli Bard, he takes part in the assault on the mutant nation of Utopia.

-Pyro was confirmed to have remained alive after the events of Necrosha, as he battled both the original adult Iceman and the time-displaced teenage version in an attack in New York City, the older Bobby Drake confirming to his younger self that Pyro was indeed the original Australian version back from the dead.
+Pyro was confirmed to have remained alive after the events of "Necrosha" as he battled both the original adult Iceman and the time-displaced teenage version in an attack in New York City, the older Bobby Drake confirming to his younger self that Pyro was indeed the original Australian version back from the dead.

-Pyro then joined a new Brotherhood of Mutants led by Magneto's clone, Joseph, though Joseph claimed to be Magneto.
+Pyro then joined a new Brotherhood of Mutants led by Magneto's clone Joseph, though Joseph claimed to be Magneto.
 He briefly battled the X-Men, though when Joseph's identity had been revealed, Pyro attempted to defend him against his teammate Juggernaut.
 Pyro was swiftly knocked unconscious by a punch from Cyclops.

-Pyro later travels to Krakoa and reveals that he was used as a lab-rat and was one of the first subjects to be resurrected by the "Five" and because of that he lost all memories of what he did after he was resurrected by Selene.
-He has since joined Kitty's team of Marauders.